duglin/helloworld/README.md

 #### Setup our network

 Before we can actually use Knative we need to do some additional setup around our networking.
+Actually, that's a lie.
+Without any changes to Knative you could let it default to use `example.com` as the domain name for your services but then that means when you access them you'll need to manaually set the HTTP `Host` header to be `<app-name>.example.com` instead of something meaningful.
+But, that's no good for a demo, so I needed to fix this so that I could use the DNS name that IBM Cloud Kubernetes Service setup for me.
-To do this I have the `ingress.yaml` file:
+To do this I have this `ingress.yaml` file:

 ```
 # Route all *.containers.appdomain.cloud URLs to our istio gateway